ucpu/qasmint/README.md

 ## Initialization

 When starting a program:
-- all public registers are initialized to zero, unless specified otherwise
+- all explicit registers are initialized to zero, unless specified otherwise
-- *initial values of private registers are unspecified*
+- *initial values of implicit registers are unspecified*
 - all stacks and queues are empty
 - all tapes, if enabled, have one element, the value of the element is zero, and the pointer is set to point to the element (position zero)
 - all elements in all memory pools are initialized with zeroes, unless specified otherwise
 - the call stack is initialized with a call to _Main_ function

-A program may also be started with some public registers and some memory pools already populated with data, for example with decoded image pixels.
+A program may also be started with some explicit registers and some memory pools already populated with data, for example with decoded image pixels.

 # Assembler